ossef/MDP_Battery/README.md

 [2] "Finding the optimal policy to provide energy for an off-grid telecommunication operator", Youssef AIT EL MAHJOUB and Jean-Michel FOURNEAU".
 In, 20th International Conference on Wireless and Mobile Computing, Networking and Communications, WiMob, 2024.

 [3] "A Slot-Based Energy Storage Decision-Making approach for Optimal Off-Grid Telecommunication operator", Youssef AIT EL MAHJOUB and Jean-Michel FOURNEAU.
-Elsevier, Computer Communications Journal, 2025.
+Elsevier Computer Communications Journal, 2025.